What is the purpose of your project or project justification? Are you able to build a strong business case for your next project?

-A project manager of course!
+A project manager, of course!

 Again, probably not the answer.
 Happy and successful are probably at the top of this list.
 Walking the red carpet amongst the rich and famous.
-Bright lights staring back at you as the world focuses their attention on what you are wearing.
+Bright lights staring back at you as the world focuses its attention on what you are wearing.

 Instead, what was it you wanted this product or service to become?
 Making the most money seems like a valiant idea until greed comes into play.
 All of a sudden, your friends at the beginning become your lifelong enemies at the end.
 The quality of the product starts to suffer because you are cutting costs to make more profit.

 3. What did you want to do more than anything else?

 A project manager, of course!
 (Is that joke tired yet?)

 Change the world.
 Make a positive impact on people’s lives.
 All of these are idealistic and realistic goals.

 The same can be said for projects.
 A $1 product that positively impacts 1 million people is a success.
 Again, is that what you envisioned starting this project?
 Some project managers focus only on the bottom line.
 They make moves based solely on dollars and cents.
 Others prefer to people manage putting together teams that work well together despite being more expensive.

 The environment created around a project impacts the success as well.
 If money is the object, turnover rates will be high because the human aspect is not considered.
 Decisions will be weighed exclusively on the money being spent.
 Even if the benefit is small and affects the minority, the savings becomes worth it.

 Refocus the energy on what you want to do more than anything else with this project.
 Money and notoriety come organically with success.
 If you are seeking the biggest projects to become the face of project management, that crash landing is going to hurt.